VadimEst/CNC-Simulator-Docs/docs/user/functionality.md

 To restore the default settings press this button.
 It discards the current entered and last saved settings and restores the settings to the simulators default settings:

 ![Settings](/img/screenshot/settings.png)

+### 4.6 Speed Slider

+To adjust the standard speed of the mill change the position of the slider in the range of 4 to 8.
+The slider value is completely free between this two ranges.

+### 4.7 Speed Adjustments With and Without Coolant

+To adjust the standard cutting speed with or without coolant change the values in the specific input boxes.

+### 4.8 Home Point

+To adjust the home point of the mill change the values in the x and y input field in the settings window.
+After saving the mill will automatically set the home point to this coordinates.

+### 4.9 Color Picker Section

+To adjust the colors of:

+* Home
+* Mill
+* Workspace
+* Milled Area

+click on the specific color picker and choose the preferred color.
+After saving the settings the colors will change in the workspace.